rrdai77/Tri-3C-HTGTS/README.md

 ## Data Preparation
 ### Annotation Files
-In order to process the raw data, Tri-3C-HTGTS requires three annotation files.
+In order to process the raw data, Tri-3C-HTGTS requires six annotation files.
 - A fasta reference genome file from the UCSC genome browser.
 - A BED file of the restriction fragments after digestion.
 This file depends both of the restriction enzyme and the reference genome.
 See the 'reduced_genome' command of Tri-3C-HTGTS utilities for details about how to generate this file.
 This bed file is provided with the Tri-3C-HTGTS sources as examples.
 ```